meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 ### Reading spectra: example with SVC's `.sig` files

-You shoud use the function `read_spectra()` to read raw spectra files.
-You can pass a vector of filenames to `read_spectra()`, but it is usually easier to pass the path to the folder where your data are.
+You should use the function `read_spectra()` to read raw spectra files.
+You can pass a vector of file names to `read_spectra()`, but it is usually easier to pass the path to the folder where your data are.

 ```r